zakahmad014/intership/README.md

 test

 task 4 :
-i used the dataset was designed to predict an exact salary based on a person's experience and skills.
+i used the dataset from kaggle was designed to predict an exact salary based on a person's experience and skills.

 RecBole is a Recommendation library (like Netflix or Amazon algorithms), not a regression tool.
 It cannot predict continuous numbers like $10000.
 Instead of predicting the salary,i transformed the data into a Reverse Job Matcher.
 Now, we feed the system the user's skills + their desired salary bracket, and the AI recommends the Top 10 Job Titles and Industries that perfectly match their profile!